Operation Brody: Arrests

 Seven people were arrested during the raids, including González Cueto and RFEF legal director Pedro González Segura.
 The two testified on 22 March 2024 and were released without charge.
 In addition to the seven arrests, the Civil Guard named five more persons of interest, including Rubiales; by 7 April 2024, there had been nine arrests (including Rubiales) and six other persons being investigated.

 Kosmos confirmed that none of their staff were arrested or wanted, and that none of their properties had been involved in the raids.

-Rubiales' visit to the Dominican Republic was reportedly part of a long-term plan and not solely precipitated by his removal and the investigation, with Marca suggesting he would try and stay there despite being wanted in Spain.
+According to Marca, Rubiales’ visit to the Dominican Republic was part of a long-term plan and not solely precipitated by his removal and the investigation,with Marca reporting that he might remain there while under investigation in Spain.
 He returned to Spain on 3 April and was arrested upon landing at Madrid–Barajas Airport.
 In a public interview about the Supercopa allegations, Rubiales denied all wrongdoing, saying: "The money in my bank account is the result of my work and my savings."